 Farmers will be getting more money in the coming years.
 Global support to farmers is projected to increase to almost $1.8 trillion in 2030 under a business-as-usual scenario.
 About 73% of this (USD 1.3 trillion) would be in the form of border measures, which affect trade and domestic market prices.
 The rest would be fiscal subsidies.

 Simply removing agricultural support can have important adverse trade-offs.
-Eliminating all forms of agricultural support by 2030 without repurposing them would bring emissions down by 78.4 million tons of CO2 equivalent.
+Eliminating all forms of agricultural support by 2030 without repurposing them would reduce emissions by 78.4 million tons of CO2 equivalent.
 This would also cause a decline in crop production, livestock farming, and farm employment of 1.3%, 0.2%, and 1.27%, respectively.

 That’s why the UN wants to repurpose rather than eliminate agricultural subsidies.
 Any fiscal savings from support reduction should be repurposed towards healthier, more sustainable, equitable, and efficient ways of supporting agriculture.
 This includes measures to mitigate negative short-term impacts, such as cash transfer schemes.